 “Your parents,” she was really exploring the weight of her words, “named you, Filet Mingon.”

-The Young Turks recently reported on the prejudices and impact a person’s name has on their career.
+There have been numerous reports on the prejudices and impact a person’s name has on their career.
 But we knew this already, right?
-I mean, the video is funny and interesting because it’s true.
 My b/f and I couldn’t stop sharing all of our name stories.
 When he writes his post I’ll link to his because he was cracking me up.

 My name has definitely impacted me.
 My first name is Hawaiian, my middle name is Thai and my last name is British, even though I am not ethnically Hawaiian or British.
 Although, it’s interesting that Hawaii’s flag is the only US flag to feature the Union Jack.